mahadevans87/mockatron/README.md

 ## Dynamic Resource definitions

-Here is a simple example of a `products.json`
+Here is a simple example of a `products.json` file

 ```
 {